Battlefield 4: Sales

 During the first week of sales in the United Kingdom, Battlefield 4 became the second best-selling game on all available formats, only behind Assassin's Creed IV: Black Flag.
 The game's sales were down 69% compared to 2011's Battlefield 3.
 EA blamed the fall in demand on uncertainty caused by the upcoming transition to eighth generation consoles.

 The PlayStation 3 version of Battlefield 4 topped the Media Create sales charts in Japan during its first week of release, ahead of Pokémon X and Y which has topped the charts for the past four weeks, by selling 121,699 copies.
 The PlayStation 3 version of Battlefield 4 Sales in Japan however fell 84.148% to only 19,291 copies in its second week of release, and losing number one to God Eater 2.

 According to NPD Group figures, Battlefield 4 was the second best-selling game of November in the United States, only behind Call of Duty: Ghosts.
 In February 2014, EA announced that the Premium service for the game had sold more than 1.6 million copies.
 In May 2014, the game had sold more than 7 million copies.

 Awards

 According to EA, Battlefield 4 received awards from over 30 gaming publications prior to its release.
 Battlefield 4 appeared on several year-end lists of the best First-person shooter games of 2013, receiving wins from 18th Satellite Awards, and GamesRadar.
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Battlefield 4 for "Action Game of the Year", "Online Game of the Year", "Outstanding Achievement in Sound Design", and "Outstanding Achievement in Visual Engineering".